-As a Council we process personal data for a number of purposes, some examples being:
+We'll process your personal data for a number of purposes, some examples being:

-- processing information given on a benefit claim form and to monitor the council’s performance in responding to your request
+- processing information you give on a benefit claim form and to monitor our performance in responding to your request

-- to allow the council to be able to communicate and provide services
+- to allow us to be able to communicate and provide services

 - for council tax payments to fund local services to you and in the community

-- to ensure that the council meets its legal requirements, including obligations imposed under the Equality and Health and Safety Acts
+- to ensure that we meet our legal requirements, including obligations imposed under the Equality and Health and Safety Acts

-- where necessary, for the council’s law enforcement functions, for example licensing, planning enforcement, trading standards, food safety, etc, where the council is legally obliged to undertake such processing
+- where necessary, for our law enforcement functions, for example licensing, planning enforcement, trading standards, food safety, etc, where we are legally obliged to undertake such processing

-- where the processing is necessary for the council to comply with its legal obligations, for example the prevention and/or detection of crime/fraud
+- where the processing is necessary for us to comply with our legal obligations, for example the prevention and/or detection of crime/fraud

-- to process financial transactions including grants, payments and benefits involving the council, or where the council is acting on behalf of other government bodies, for example the Department for Works and Pensions
+- to process financial transactions including grants, payments and benefits involving us, or where we are acting on behalf of other government bodies, for example the Department for Works and Pensions

 - where you have consented to the processing